A User-driven Design Framework for Robotaxi: FINDINGS

-Moreover, accountability concerns became particularly salient in relation to customization features (e.g., speed preferences).
-Some users argued that personalization should be avoided altogether, as it blurs responsibility boundaries.
-As P18 suggested that \textit{``I think in the future there may be personalized settings, such as vehicle speed.
+Moreover, accountability concerns became particularly salient in relation to customization features.
+As P18 mentioned, \textit{``I think in the future there may be personalized settings, such as vehicle speed.
 But for speed, I feel that not customizing it might actually be fine.
 Once you start defining these settings, if an accident really happens, responsibility becomes hard to determine.
 If you don’t participate at all and something goes wrong, then it’s probably the system’s responsibility.
 But if you increase the speed and an accident happens because the vehicle doesn’t react in time, then that responsibility is entirely yours.
-So I feel that not customizing it might actually be relatively safer.''} From this perspective, non-participation was viewed as ethically and legally safer.
-Another user emphasized his role as a consumer, arguing that responsibility should remain with the platform regardless of customization.
-P 17 stated that \textit{``Even if passengers request faster driving, robotaxis should do so within the system’s claimed operational limits, and thus the platform should retain liability.''} Across these positions, users strongly expressed expectations for clear regulatory frameworks.
-As P18 noted, \textit{``If an accident happens, how responsibility should be allocated in the most reasonable way is very important.
+So I feel that not customizing it might actually be relatively safer.''} Users strongly expressed expectations for clear regulatory frameworks.
+As P18 noted further, \textit{``If an accident happens, how responsibility should be allocated in the most reasonable way is very important.
 I hope that the relevant authorities can issue more detailed regulations, so that we know how to protect our rights.''}

-\textbf{Responsibility in feedback.} Another ethical issue concerns responsibility in feedback attribution.
+\textbf{Responsibility in feedback.} Another ethical issue concerned responsibility in feedback attribution.
 Some users questioned the fairness of providing a single, overall rating for a robotaxi experience.
 P17 argued that \textit{``The car is basically standardized, and there isn’t much difference from one car to another.
 So what exactly are we rating?
 We could rate things like task handling or the data-processing model.
-Behind each of these models there is someone who wrote the code, so giving a low rating is essentially evaluating the code they wrote.''} This reflects an emerging ethical expectation for granular responsibility allocation within complex sociotechnical systems.
+Behind each of these models, there is someone who wrote the code, so giving a low rating is essentially evaluating the code they wrote.''} This reflected an emerging ethical expectation for granular responsibility allocation within complex sociotechnical systems.